JAMA January 19, 2011

 Population

-Menopausal women with bothersome vasomotor symptoms
+Postmenopausal women with moderate to severe vasomotor symptoms

 Comparator